Student Parking Information

 Injured or Temporarily Disabled Students

-If a student needs to park closer to campus temporarily due to an injury or medical need, a parent note should be submitted to the Dean’s Office specifying the reason and duration of the request.
+If a student needs to park closer to campus temporarily due to an injury or medical need, a note from a medical care provider should be submitted to the Dean’s Office specifying the reason and duration of the request.

 Enforcement and Expectations